utsavipatil/Dice-Challenge/README.md

 # Dice-Challenge
-Refresh and It will show Dice numbers of 2 players
+Refresh and It will show Dice numbers of 2 players and winner will announce